How much does a Ford cost to insure?

 The history of Ford

-The Ford Motor Company was formed by the eponymous Henry Ford in 1903.
+The Ford Motor Company was formed by Henry Ford in 1903.
 The Ford Model A was the first car to be sold, but it was the far more famous Ford Model T that really got things moving.

 In time, Ford reduced the period it took to fit the chassis from 12.5 hours to 1.5 hours, making the car much cheaper to make, and more affordable to buy.
 By 1927, when production of the Model T stopped, more than 15 million had been sold worldwide.